uniVocity/univocity-parsers/src/test/resources/README_template.md

 We created a set of examples using fixed with parsing in the @@LINK(FixedWidthParserExamples.java)

+### Parsing TSV files ###

+To parse TSV files, simply use a TsvParser.
+As we keep saying, the API is essentially same for every parser:

+@@INCLUDE_METHOD(/src/test/java/com/univocity/parsers/examples/TsvParserExamples.example001ParseAll)

+The output will be:

+@@INCLUDE_CONTENT(0, /src/test/resources/examples/expectedOutputs/TsvParserExamples/example001ParseAll)

 ### Column selection ###

 Parsing the entire content of each record in a file is a waste of CPU and memory when you are not interested in all columns.